trashkollector/TKNodes/README.md

 # TKNodes (Handy Nodes for ComfyUI)

-# TKVideoUserInputs - general purpose node for collecting inputs for creating a video.
+# TKVideoUserInputs -
+General purpose node for collecting inputs for creating a video.
-#                     specify video length by # Frames or by # Seconds
-#                     everything grouped together for tidier workflow.
+Specify video length by # Frames or by # Seconds Everything is grouped together for tidy workflow.

 ![Alt text](assets/tkvideouserinputs.png)

-# TKEnhancedPrompt - node that contains positive/negative prompt +
+# TKEnhancedPrompt -
+Node that contains positive/negative prompt +
-#                    common camera descriptives (so it saves you from typing too much)
+common camera descriptives (so it saves you from typing too much)

 ![Alt text](assets/tkenhancedprompt.png)